cwi-dis/cwipc/readme.md

 ## Advanced usage: Building from source

 You can either download a source archive (zip or gzipped tar) or clone the git repository.
+Note that the latter is preferred.

 ### Download source archive